jay28son/NFLFirstDownPredictor/README.md

 ## Executive Summary
 * Transformed variables from categorical to numerical
 * Implemented princple component analysis to reduce dimensionality
+* Create a model for both an imbalanced and balanced dataset
 * Looked at model evaluation through confusion matrix and ROC techniques

 ## Datasets